 “The reparations will be ongoing,” Sister Chicoine said.
 “Some of it is education; a lot of people have been invited to present at different schools.”

 Documents about the Society’s history with slavery will eventually be posted on the province’s website, rscj.org, so others searching for their ancestors can find them more easily.

-Recently, the Society has created a scholarship, the Cor Unum Scholarship, to provide tuition assistance to African American students desiring a Sacred Heart education at the school in Grand Coteau, Louisiana, and for continuing education for faculty across the Network on inclusion and diversity in the curriculum.
+Recently, the Society has created a scholarship, the Cor Unum Scholarship, to provide tuition assistance to African American students desiring a Sacred Heart education at the school in Grand Coteau, Louisiana, and for continuing education for faculty at the school on inclusion and diversity in the curriculum.

 “They could have said nothing, but they didn’t,” Purdy said.
 “It is so wonderful to know where you came from.
 It healed me in a lot of ways.”

 Editor’s note: Our dear friend Dorson William Purdy Jr. died on March 12, 2019.
 His sister, Mary Evelyn, was with him in the end.
 Our hearts and prayers go out to their entire family, and we take solace in knowing that Purdy went to God knowing his ancestors’ names!